 The Digital Era

 My first digital camera was actually a video camera.
 A Sony TRV900 that I bought brand new from B&H in NYC for $2000.
-That was in 1999 and I had bought it by saving my money from driving tuck around the country.
+That was in 1999 (bought July 22nd, 1999 – [edit on 2023-06-03]) and I had bought it by saving my money from driving trucks around the country.
 I was 20 years old and still passionate about being a filmmaker.

 The TRV900 had a PCMCIA slot on the back of it and came with a floppy disk drive that plugged into that slot.
 That was you could take 720×480 photos with it.
 About a third of a megapixel resolution.
 But because it was a 3CCD camera, the color wasn’t took bad at all.
 I had a blast shooting photos with it.
 Because it was right around the time we started to use the internet more and I learned HTML and started building my own web pages.
 So it was great to be able to share some digital photos and begin messing around with Photoshop for the first time.

 On the night of March 16th 2001 (according to my Dpreview.com post called S20 Help) I bought a little Canon S20 point and shoot digital camera open box from Best Buy for $400.
 It didn’t come with any accessories, but had mostly been under glass the whole time and was in good shape.
 At the time the front facia around the lens was still there.
 It had previously been $600.
 It expanded my digital photography fun with its 3 megapixel quality and small size.

 But I’m not going to get into all the point and shoot cameras I’ve had or even all the DV cameras I have owned over the years.
 I’ll save that for another post.
 Let’s just say that between digital video cameras and still photo cameras I spent way more money on DV cameras at this point in my life (1999-2003) than I did still cameras.
 Because my interest was still more with film/video.
 But I mention the TRV900 here because it really was my first real introduction to digital photography.